orbs-network/validator-instructions/public/orbs-public-beta.md

 - [Terraform](https://www.terraform.io/downloads.html)

-  Nebula currently supports the latest Terraform (v0.12.x) and have been tested on version v0.12.23 for most scenarios.
+  Strela currently supports the latest Terraform (v0.12.x) and have been tested on version v0.12.23 for most scenarios.
 We recommend installating this specific version to have a fail-proof experience.

   For macOS: